CIA slams CNN's 'misguided' and 'simply false' reporting on alleged CIA spy's extraction from Kremlin

 The purported spy refused the 2016 offer of extraction, the Times reported, citing family concerns.
 But the CIA "pressed again months later after more media inquiries" threatened the source, and he relented, according to the paper.

 The whirlwind developments continued into the night, when NBC News exclusively reported that a possible Russia spy was now living under apparent U.S. protection, using his true identity, in Washington, D.C. -- and that his life could be in danger.
+Sources told NBC News that the Russian living in Washington was the same individual who was referenced in the reporting by CNN and the Times, and NBC said he "fits the profile of someone who may have had access to information about Putin’s activities."

-An NBC News journalist who knocked at the Russian's door was soon confronted by unidentified men presumed to be security personnel.
+An NBC reporter who knocked at the Russian's door was confronted by unidentified men in an SUV, presumed to be security personnel, within minutes.

 "CNN's narrative that the Central Intelligence Agency makes life-or-death decisions based on anything other than objective analysis and sound collection is simply false," CIA Director for Public Affairs Brittany Bramell said in a statement.